 There will be one lab exam in this course.
-It is open lab notebook (not lab manual) and will cover material and calculations related to your lab experiments.
+It will cover material and calculations related to your lab experiments.
 This includes the purpose of each experiment, safety and waste guidelines, the procedure, proper data recording, calculations and theoretical questions related to the technique or purpose of the lab.